gledguri/Quantifying-the-detection-sensitivity-and-precision-of-qPCR-and-ddPCR-mechanisms-for-eDNA-samples/ReadMe.md

 We acknowledge Agneta Hansen for significant contributions to field and lab work.
 This research was funded by the project FISHDIV (NRC301691) funded by the Norwegian Research Council (NRC).

 ## Contact
-For questions or further information, please contact the corresponding author:
+For questions or further information, please contact:
 **Gledis Guri**
 Email: gled.guri@gmail.com
 Phone: +46 700658104